 Decoding the Queer Appeal of ABBA

-Regardless of said-shiny outfits, people haven’t always been too fond of ABBA.
+People haven’t always been too fond of ABBA.
 The combination of sequins, platforms and Eurovision beginnings didn’t strike the chord of ‘cool’ that most musicians were after, instead leaving them branded as a somewhat-kitsch reminder of to what extent pop’s cheesiness could be pushed.

-Arguably, being out and proud wasn’t exactly ‘cool’ either, though sexual minorities have often been renowned for their interest in and devotion to popular culture given it can be seen as a fantastical escape from daily life.
+Arguably, being out and proud wasn’t exactly ‘cool’ either, though sexual minorities have often been renowned for their interest in and devotion to popular culture given it can be seen as an escape from daily life.
 Many minorities will understand and rely on escapism when sufficient support networks aren’t there, making pop culture a necessity in the lives of many LGBTQ people.